top of page

 amore workshop2_edited.jpg

 Our programs address the root causes of suicide risk—trauma, isolation, emotional dysregulation, and loss of purpose.
 We serve youth, families, and veterans in an inclusive, sensory-rich environment where individuals experience safety, connection, and hope.
-Many participants come to us after traditional therapies have stalled; through the intuitive, nonjudgmental presence of horses, they discover new ways to regulate emotions, communicate, and reconnect with life.
+Many participants come to us after traditional therapies have stalled; through the intuitive, nonjudgmental presence of horses, and through experiential elements such as music, guided rhythm work, and art-based reflection - they discover new ways to regulate emotions, communicate, and reconnect with life.

 SCR is the only EAP platform in the Pacific Northwest offering services with no additional charges to those enrolled through a therapist or mental health agency - we are funded through grants, donations, and collaborative partnerships with licensed mental-health professionals.
-Our work addresses a broad spectrum of challenges linked to suicide risk that are related to suiciden ideation, including PTSD, depression, anxiety, substance misuse, trauma recovery, and social reintegration.
-Agencies and clinicians consistently report measurable improvements in communication, emotional regulation, distress tolerance, and engagement.
+Our work addresses a broad spectrum of challenges linked to suicide risk that are related to suicidal ideation, including PTSD, depression, anxiety, substance misuse, trauma recovery, and social reintegration.
+Agencies and clinicians consistently report measurable improvements in communication, emotional regulation, distress tolerance, and engagement as clients engage both somatic and creative pathways for healing.

-Our approach integrates evidence-based principles aligned with Dialectical Behavior Therapy (DBT), allowing clients to practice mindfulness, emotional regulation, and healthy boundaries in real time.
-Under the leadership of Executive Director and equine-behavior specialist Katie Merwick, our programs combine clinical expertise with the healing power of horses to rebuild stability, trust, and resilience.
+The approach integrates evidence-based principles aligned with Dialectical Behavior Therapy (DBT), allowing clients to practice mindfulness, emotional regulation, and healthy boundaries in real time.
+Under the leadership of Executive Director and equine-behavior specialist Katie Merwick, our programs combine clinical expertise with the healing power of horses and expressive modalities that support nervous-system regulation and authentic self-expression to rebuild stability, trust, and resilience.

 A clinical, evidence-based modality facilitated by licensed mental-health professionals and equine specialists.
 EAP/L helps clients facing trauma, PTSD, depression, anxiety, grief, and other challenges directly tied to suicide risk.
 Horses mirror emotions and respond authentically, enabling clients to build mindfulness, emotional regulation, communication skills, and self-awareness.
+Sessions may incorporate rhythm-based exercises, music, or reflective art practices to deepen emotional processing and reinforce therapeutic goals.
 Sessions are individualized to each client’s treatment plan and require no prior horse experience.

 A non-clinical equine-assisted learning program for youth navigating cognitive, behavioral, and emotional challenges.
-Offered in partnership with schools and youth organizations, Pursuit of Harmony provides a safe, structured environment for self-discovery, confidence building, problem-solving, and emotional resilience.
-Activities often include horses, art, and music to support creativity, regulation, and healthy expression.
+Offered in partnership with schools and youth organizations, students attend with school program staff, while the Second Chance Ranch team provides a guided experience as equine specialists.
+Pursuit of Harmony offers a safe, structured environment for self-discovery, confidence building, problem-solving, and emotional resilience.
+Activities may incorporate horses, art, and music to support creativity, emotional regulation, and healthy expression.

-3. Horses for Heroes – Military & Veteran Community
+3. Horses for Heroes – Military & Veteran Gatherings

 How It Works